Stretsh/baby-tracker/docs/deployment.md

 1. **Find the server's IP address** (as shown above)
 2. **Open a web browser** on any device on the same network
 3. **Navigate to** `http://[server-ip]:3300`

+### PWA Installation

+The app supports Progressive Web App (PWA) installation:

+1. **Install Button**: Look for the blue download icon in the header
+2. **Browser Menu**: Use browser's "Install" or "Add to Home Screen" option
+3. **Mobile**: Install as a native app on your phone's home screen
+4. **Desktop**: Install as a standalone app on your computer

 ### Example URLs